-The other routes at Machu Picchu are also not available for booking at this time.
+The other routes at Machu Picchu are also not yet available for booking.

-The Route 5 Inca Trail tour has been open for tourists since November 1, but tours must be booked with an authorized guide or agency and you have to enter the trail with a licensed guide.
+The Route 5 of the Inca Trail tour – also called the 2 day Inca Trail – has been open for tourists since November 1.
+Tours must be booked with an authorized guide or agency and you have to enter the trail with a licensed guide.

 Route 5 begins at the archaeological site of Chachabamba (km 104), you then pass through the Wiñaywayna archeological site, next you arrive at the Intipunku sector where tourists will continue towards post No. 8 and continue to the exit of the Machu Picchu citadel.
 The next day you will tour the Inca citadel of Machu Picchu.

 Here are the current protocols for the Inca Trail in Covid-19 times:

 - Personnel and visitors must maintain a minimum social distance of 1.5 meters and wear a facemask that covers the nose and mouth.

 - Before starting the tour, it is necessary to disinfect footwear and the personal equipment of the visitors, as well as hand hygiene.